OleksanderRudenko/RTv1/README.md

 # RTv1-demo-
-demo_spheres_only \n
+demo_spheres_only

-To run the application u need installed SDL \n
+To run the application u need installed SDL

 -type make, then ./RTv1